-The structure foundation of the Haut-Fond Prince lighthouse was constructed in 1962 in a dry dock at Lauzon near Quebec City and towed to the site.
+The structure foundation of the Haut-Fond Prince Lighthouse was constructed in 1962 in a dry dock at Lauzon near Quebec City and towed to the site.
 The upper part of the structure was built on the spot and was finished in 1964.
-The diameter of the structure ranges from 30 m (120 ft) at the base to approximately 20 m (80 ft) for the upper part.
+The diameter of the structure ranges from 120 ft (30 m) at the base to approximately 80 ft (20 m) for the upper part.

 Situated in the tidal zone of the river, the repaired section of the structure showed damage on the steel laps and the concrete forming the pier base.
 This damage was caused by the high pressure of ice grinding against the surface.
-The covering made of steel plates 12 mm (0.5 in.) thick was deteriorated and the concrete was damaged by ocean currents, ice movement, and freezingand-thawing cycles.
-Some sections of the concrete were deteriorated up to 1.5 m (5 ft) deep.
+The covering made of steel plates 0.5 in.
+(12 mm) thick was deteriorated and the concrete was damaged by ocean currents, ice movement, and freezing-andthawing cycles.
+Some sections of the concrete were deteriorated up to 5 ft (1.5 m) deep.
 Figure 2 shows a section of the Haut-Fond Prince Lighthouse in its deteriorated state before its rehabilitation.

-For both technical and economic reasons, the Canadian Coast Guard, owner of the lighthouse, chose shotcrete to repair the structure.
+For both technical and economic reasons, the Canadian Coast Guard, owner of the lighthouse. chose shotcrete to repair the structure.
 The repair work consisted of removing the damaged steel plates, removing the deteriorated concrete, and applying shotcrete to reinstate the structural integrity of the lighthouse.
-The repair work was carried out during Fall 1996.
+The repair work was carried out during the fall of 1996.

-Design of the dry-mix shotcrete
+Design of the Dry-Mix Shotcrete

 Technical demands and severe exposure conditions for the shotcrete led the designer (S.E.M.
 Inc.) to develop a dry-mix shotcrete especially adapted for this project.
-As the repair sections were located in the tidal zone, several constraints had to be taken into account, such as the washout of the surface caused by ocean currents on the structure and the submergence of the concrete in salt water only a few minutes after its application, the water temperature (approximately 4 C [39 F]), and, owing to the tide cycles, short working periods to complete the repair work.
+As the repair sections were located in the tidal zone, several constraints had to be taken into account, such as the washout of the surface caused by ocean currents on the structure; the submergence of the concrete in salt water only a few minutes after its application; the water temperature (approximately $39 \,^{\circ}F \,[4 \,^{\circ}C]$ ); and, owing to the tide cycles, short working periods to complete the repair work.
 The dry-mix process was required because of the restricted access to the repair site.
 All the shotcreting equipment was secured on a barge that was moored adjacent to the structure.

 Table 1 presents the proportions of the different components of the dry-mix shotcrete.
-To provide better protection against washout of the shotcrete at the surface, Type 30 high-early-strength portland cement and a powdered set-accelerator admixture were used to obtain a high initial strength within a short period of time.
+To provide better protection against washout of the shotcrete at the surface, Type 30 high-early-strength portland cement and a powdered set accelerator admixture were used to obtain a high initial strength within a short period of time.